lambdaisland/kaocha/doc/01_introduction.md

 - Extensible through plugins
 - Tool agnostic (Clojure CLI, Leiningen, boot)

-Currently Kaocha's versioning scheme is `0.0-${commit count}`, and releases are made often.
-As long as the version is at `0.0` Kaocha will be considered alpha, in other words: subject to change.
-Keep an eye on the CHANGELOG.
+Currently Kaocha's versioning scheme is `1.${release count}-${commit count}`, and releases are made often.
+Kaocha is stable, but we occasionally release breaking changes.
+We try to minimize the impact and the number of people affected, but it's still good to keep an eye on the CHANGELOG.

 Kaocha requires Clojure 1.9.
 ClojureScript support requires Clojure and ClojureScript 1.10.